What causes floaters?

-'Floaters can be something or nothing,' says Francesca Marchetti, a leading optometrist and adviser to independent eye-care panel WINK.
+'Floaters can be something or nothing,' says Francesca Marchetti, a leading optometrist.
 'Over time, they tend to disperse.
 Because they become part of our daily vision, the brain tends to learn to ignore them.'

 When should I worry?
 'A sudden onset of floaters, especially if accompanied by flashing lights, could be a sign of a retinal tear or detachment,' says Marchetti.
 'These are both sight-threatening conditions, so do make an urgent appointment to see your optometrist.'

 Posterior vitreous detachment (PVD), caused by changes to the vitreous humour, is a common – and normally harmless – condition that affects around half of us by the time we reach 50.
 But in a few cases, the vitreous humour tears the retina as it pulls away.
 Left untreated, these tears can cause retinal detachment, which is when the retina separates completely from the wall at the back of the eye, potentially causing permanent damage.

 Any other causes?
 Floaters are more common in people with diabetes or short-sightedness.
 Cataract surgery can also increase risk, as can an eye infection or injury.

 Want to talk to a GP today?
 With Saga Health Insurance, you have unlimited access to a qualified GP 24 hours a day, 365 days a year.
 Find out more about our GP phone service.